jmbuhr/otter.nvim/README.md

   otter.nvim for now.
 A pure handler version of telescope's pickers that can receive our already modified responses can change this in the future.
 - Formatting requests are tricky.
-But formatting is handled very well by [conform.nvim](https://github.com/stevearc/conform.nvim) also for injected code via their `injected` formatter.
+But formatting is handled very well by [conform.nvim](https://github.com/stevearc/conform.nvim) also for injected code via their `injected` formatter (example from my config: [link](https://github.com/jmbuhr/quarto-nvim-kickstarter/blob/382b050e13eada7180ad048842386be37e820660/lua/plugins/editing.lua#L29-L81)).
-  (TODO: link my conform configs as an example)
 - The new implementation is more consistent and reliable, but currently at the expense of being less reliable with completion for cases with globally offset code chunks.
 I'm happy about hints or PR's for those.